Common interview questions: how to answer

 If the job requires certain skills, you should demonstrate these in your examples.

-If you're applying for a graphic designer role, you could talk about taking a desktop publishing course in your spare time.
+If it's a graphic designer role, you could talk about taking a desktop publishing course.

-Employers usually base interview questions around your work history to give you the chance to talk about your experience.
+Employers usually base questions on jobs you have done in the past.
+This gives you the chance to talk about your experience.
 For instance, they might ask:

 - when have you faced a challenging situation?